Wisdom of the crowd: Analogues with individual cognition: the "crowd within"

-Hourihan and Benjamin (2010) tested the hypothesis that the estimate improvements observed by Vul and Pashler in the delayed responding condition were the result of increased independence of the estimates.
+Hourihan and Benjamin (2010) tested the hypothesis that the estimated improvements observed by Vul and Pashler in the delayed responding condition were the result of increased independence of the estimates.
 To do this Hourihan and Benjamin capitalized on variations in memory span among their participants.
-In support they found that averaging repeated estimates of those with lower memory spans showed greater estimate improvements than the averaging the repeated estimates of those with larger memory spans.
+In support they found that averaging repeated estimates of those with lower memory spans showed greater estimate improvements than averaging the repeated estimates of those with larger memory spans.

-Rauhut and Lorenz (2011) expanded on this research by again asking participants to make estimates of continuous quantities related to real world knowledge.
+Rauhut and Lorenz (2011) expanded on this research by again asking participants to make estimates of continuous quantities related to real-world knowledge.
 In this case participants were informed that they would make five consecutive estimates.
 This approach allowed the researchers to determine, firstly, the number of times one needs to ask oneself in order to match the accuracy of asking others and then, the rate at which estimates made by oneself improve estimates compared to asking others.
 The authors concluded that asking oneself an infinite number of times does not surpass the accuracy of asking just one other individual.
 Overall, they found little support for a so-called "mental distribution" from which individuals draw their estimates; in fact, they found that in some cases asking oneself multiple times actually reduces accuracy.
 Ultimately, they argue that the results of Vul and Pashler (2008) overestimate the wisdom of the "crowd within" – as their results show that asking oneself more than three times actually reduces accuracy to levels below that reported by Vul and Pashler (who only asked participants to make two estimates).

 Müller-Trede (2011) attempted to investigate the types of questions in which utilizing the "crowd within" is most effective.
-He found that while accuracy gains were smaller than would be expected from averaging ones' estimates with another individual, repeated judgments lead to increases in accuracy for both year estimation questions (e.g., when was the thermometer invented?) and questions about estimated percentages (e.g., what percentage of internet users connect from China?).
+He found that while accuracy gains were smaller than would be expected from averaging one's estimates with another individual, repeated judgments led to increases in accuracy for both year estimation questions (e.g., when was the thermometer invented?) and questions about estimated percentages (e.g., what percentage of internet users connect from China?).
 General numerical questions (e.g., what is the speed of sound, in kilometers per hour?) did not improve with repeated judgments, while averaging individual judgments with those of a random other did improve accuracy.
 This, Müller-Trede argues, is the result of the bounds implied by year and percentage questions.

 Van Dolder and Van den Assem (2018) studied the "crowd within" using a large database from three estimation competitions organised by Holland Casino.
 For each of these competitions, they find that within-person aggregation indeed improves accuracy of estimates.
 Furthermore, they also confirm that this method works better if there is a time delay between subsequent judgments.
 Even with considerable delay between estimates, between-person aggregation is more beneficial.
 The average of a large number of judgements from the same person is barely better than the average of two judgements from different people.